HomeAll ReviewsTenzo AI Review (2026): Structured Voice Screens with Rubric-Based Scoring

 Integrations and workflow automation

-Tenzo is typically implemented as an orchestration layer that connects to your ATS and communication systems.
+Tenzo AI is typically implemented as an orchestration layer that connects to your ATS and communication systems.

 ATS and HRIS integrations